yyhh-org/site/content/writing-c-code-in-java-graalvm-specific-programming.md

         void set_mv_data(VoidPointer value);
     }
 ```
 The `CStruct` annotation tells Java which C struct to import.
-I gave the Java interface the same name so it is easier for me to keep track.
+I gave the Java interface the same name as C so it is easier for me to keep track.
 One could also name it otherwise, e.g. "MDBVal" if one wants to follow CamelCases.
 It does not matter.

-`PointerBase` interface indicate a native word type, and is the root of all C pointers being imported into Java.
+`PointerBase` interface indicates a native word type, and is the root of all C pointers being imported into Java.
 Most things in GraalVM SDK work with these native word types.

 `CField` annotation import a C struct field as a Java method.
 Setters and getters need to be declared separately.
-Again, I give these methods similar names as C field names, but you may want to follow Java name convention instead, e.g. "getMvSize".
+Again, I give these methods similar names as C field names, but you may prefer to follow Java name convention instead, e.g. "getMvSize".

 `VoidPointer` is a faithful translation of `void *`.